prajapati-yash/flowsense/README.md

 ### Immediate Transfers
 ```
-"Send 50 FLOW to Bob for lunch"
+"Send 50 FLOW to 0x123"
 → Immediate execution via FlowSenseActionsFinal

-"Transfer 1000 FLOW to my savings wallet"
+"Transfer 1000 FLOW to 0x987"
 → Instant FLOW movement with validation
 ```

 ### Scheduled Operations
 ```
-"Send 100 FLOW to Alice tomorrow"
+"Send 100 FLOW to 0x12 tomorrow"
 → Scheduled execution for future timestamp

-"Pay my rent of 500 FLOW on the 1st of next month"
+"Transfer 50 FLOW on the 1st of next month"
 → Scheduled transfer with specific timing
 ```